Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 ```
 The expansion contains `( (bits) + 7 )`, not `bits + 7`, so that a call like `FOO_SIZE( x << 3 )` is parsed correctly.
 As an exception, it's ok to omit parentheses if the argument is directly passed to a function argument (or comma operator): `#define A( x ) f( x, 0 )` is acceptable.

 If the expansion of a macro is a C expression, put parentheses around the expansion.
 Continuing the example above, this is so that a call like `FOO_SIZE( x ) * 2` is parsed correctly.
-As an exception, it's ok to omit parentheses if the expansion is a function call or other lowest-precedence operator: `#define A( x ) f( x, 0 )` is acceptable.
+As an exception, it's ok to omit parentheses if the expansion is a function call or other highest-precedence operator: `#define A( x ) f( x, 0 )` is acceptable.

 If a macro expands to a statement, wrap it in `do { ... } while( 0 )` so that it can be used in contexts that expect a single statement.
 For example:
 ```c